Copyleft-Cloud/notes/003-Terraform/DigitalOcean-Provider.md

 Let's create a terraform file for this environment which configures the provider.

 ```
-# DEFINE THE VARIABLE FOR THE DIGITAL OCEAN API TOKEN
+# DEFINE THE VARIABLE FOR THE DIGITALOCEAN API TOKEN
 # SET THE VALUE IN /global/secret.tfvars
 variable "do_api_token" {}

-# CONFIGURE THE DIGITAL OCEAN PROVIDER
+# CONFIGURE THE DIGITALOCEAN PROVIDER
 provider "digitalocean" {
     token = "${var.do_api_token}"
 }